 A hoverboard doesn’t go over rough terrain, so it doesn’t incur any damages or need any major repair.
 An electric scooter, on the other hand, is often used for commuting on roads and can demand serious repair.
 Hence, the electric scooter is more expensive, but also more practical in the long run.

 The electric scooter and hoverboard have their own pros and cons.
 But how easy it is to get used to them really matters for many of us.
-If you plan to use either one for short commute starting next week, you won’t have the time to go through the “learning curve”.
+If you plan to use either one for a short commute starting next week, you won’t have the time to go through the “learning curve”.

-Electric scooter is easier to get used to because of how it is designed.
-The handlebar and the stalk give it a greater aerodynamic stability when you hold the handlebar grips on both sides.
+The electric scooter is easier to get used to because of how it is designed.
+The handlebar and the stalk give it greater aerodynamic stability when you hold the handlebar grips on both sides.
 The handlebar allows you to change directions and the stomp brake allows you to stop with ease.
 But the hoverboard relies on how you shift your weight.
 The control is more subtle and hence more difficult.

 Laws: Hoverboard vs Electric Scooter

-The laws on hoverboards seem to be stricter than those on electric scooter.
+The laws on hoverboards seem to be stricter than those on electric scooters.
 The primary reason is that you can only drive hoverboards in safe spaces where the ground is even.
 Moreover, if push comes to shove, you won’t be able to make a quick stop with a hoverboard.
-With an electric scooter however, you can bring it to quick halt within a couple seconds using the stomp brake.
+With an electric scooter however, you can bring it to a quick halt within a couple of seconds using the stomp brake.

 Laws relating to hoverboard vary in each state.
-In New York City, however, the police has clearly declared that electric hoverboards are illegal since they are considered motor vehicles that cannot be registered with the Department of Motor Vehicles.
+In New York City, however, the police have clearly declared that electric hoverboards are illegal since they are considered motor vehicles that cannot be registered with the Department of Motor Vehicles.
 The person breaking this rule will have to pay a fine of up to $200.

 Electric Scooter Laws